Landau–Zener formula

 Sketch of an avoided crossing.
 The graph represents the energies of the system along a parameter z (which may be vary in time).
 The dashed lines represent the energies of the diabatic states, which cross each other at z_{c}, and the full lines represent the energy of the adiabatic states (eigenvalues of the Hamiltonian).

-The Landau–Zener formula is an analytic solution to the equations of motion governing the transition dynamics of a two-state quantum system, with a time-dependent Hamiltonian varying such that the energy separation of the two states is a linear function of time.
-The formula, giving the probability of a diabatic (not adiabatic) transition between the two energy states, was published separately by Lev Landau, Clarence Zener, Ernst Stueckelberg, and Ettore Majorana, in 1932.
+The Landau–Zener formula is an analytic solution to the equations of motion governing the transition dynamics of a two-state quantum system, with a time-dependent semi-classical Hamiltonian varying such that the energy separation of the two states is a linear function of time.
+The formula, giving the probability of a non-adiabatic transition between the two adiabatic energy states, was published separately by Lev Landau, Clarence Zener, Ernst Stueckelberg, and Ettore Majorana, in 1932.

 If the system starts, in the infinite past, in the lower energy eigenstate, we wish to calculate the probability of finding the system in the upper energy eigenstate in the infinite future (a so-called Landau–Zener transition).
-For infinitely slow variation of the energy difference (that is, a Landau–Zener velocity of zero), the adiabatic theorem tells us that no such transition will take place, as the system will always be in an instantaneous eigenstate of the Hamiltonian at that moment in time.
-At non-zero velocities, transitions occur with probability as described by the Landau–Zener formula.
+For infinitely slow variation of the energy difference (that is, a Landau–Zener velocity of zero), the adiabatic theorem tells us that no such transition will take place in absence of any external fields, as the system will always be in an instantaneous eigenstate of the Hamiltonian at every moment of time.
+At non-zero velocities, non-adiabatic transitions can occur with a probability approximated by the Landau–Zener formula.